Tips when substitute teaching for a music teacher.

 Play “Name that Tune”.
 Use YouTube or a streaming service to play the first two or three seconds of popular songs.
 See if anyone can guess the song.
 If no one guesses, play the next second or two, and so on.
 The student who guesses a song can choose the next one.

 Watch a video.
 You might choose a biography about a famous composer, singer, or musician, or a documentary that explores the history of a specific genre, such as jazz, blues, country, rock, or rap.
 You can also find interesting documentaries about the history and development of specific musical instruments, or those that focus on music from other countries.
-Whatever you choose to watch, be sure to preview it to make sure it’s appropriate.
+Always ask an administrator if it’s appropriate before playing it.
 Leave time at the end of class for the students to share their offer observations about the topic.

-Work as a substitute teacher with Kelly Education.
+Grow as a substitute teacher with Kelly Education.

 If you love working with kids and need flexible hours and part-time employment, substitute teaching could be just what you’re looking for!
 Fill out our short interest form, and one of our recruiters will contact you to answer your questions.
 We’ll share more information about substitute teacher jobs with one of our school district partners in your area.